zericli090725/dfs-maze-generation/README.md

   ↓
 Find unvisited neighbors
   ↓
- ┌──────────── Yes ────────────┐
+ ┌──────────── Yes ─────────────┐
  ↓                              │
 Choose random neighbor          │
-Push current onto stack        │
+Push current cell onto stack    │
 Remove connecting walls         │
-Move to neighbor ──────────────┘
+Move to neighbor ───────────────┘

-If no neighbor exists:
+If no unvisited neighbor exists:
   ↓
 Pop previous cell from stack
   ↓
 Continue searching

-If stack is empty:
+If the stack is empty:
   ↓
 Maze complete
 ```

+The stack stores previously visited cells so the algorithm can return to earlier positions whenever it reaches a dead end.

+## Perfect Maze Property

-The generated maze is a **perfect maze**, meaning there is exactly one path between any two cells.
+The generated maze is a **perfect maze**.

+A perfect maze has:

+* No loops
+* No isolated sections
+* Every cell reachable from every other cell
+* Exactly one path between any two cells

+This happens because each unvisited cell is connected to the existing maze exactly once.

 ## Running the Project